antnks/sonoff-bash/README.md

 While the mobile app uses extra parameters in the payload, like `sequence`, `deviceid`, `selfApikey`, I found that they are actually optional.

+You can even encrypt JSON once and replay it many times, no need to encrypt it every time with a new payload (which is a security risk and makes encryption useless).

 # Encryption

 Encryption is done by calculating MD5 of device's ASCII device_key and then using that key for AES-CBC-128.